-- 1.Plan and organize an event: meetings, seminars, workshops... - 2.Differentiate the use of various table settings according to the event - 3.
+- 1. Plan and organize an event: meetings, seminars, workshops... - 2.Differentiate the use of various table settings according to the event - 3.
 Apply the principles of etiquette and serving techniques based on the needs required

-LISP 200 LIBRARY USE AND RESEARCH METHODS (for non-majors only) 1.1: 1 cr.
+LISP 200 INFORMATION SKILLS AND SEARCH TECHNIQUES (for non-majors only)

+1.1: 1 cr.
 E/A/F

-This course teaches the fundamentals of library use and research techniques, in addition, it focuses on the uses of the different library resources and their use.
+This course teaches the fundamentals of library use, information skills and search in addition, it focuses on the uses of the different library resources and their use.